 Discussion

+The collagen models used in this study are denoted as [(Gly-Pro-Hyp)30]3 and [(Gly-Pro-Pro)30]3, and contain 90 amino acid residues per tropocollagen strand.
+This truncation was necessary due to computational limitations, as the full-length collagen molecule, which stretches 300 nm long, is too large for atomistic simulations.
+However, our use of shorter fragments still provides atomistic insight into the interactions between tropopollagen strands.

+4.1 More Contacts Shown in Hyp-Containing Tropocollagens Indicate Tighter Packing

 The comparison of the number of contacts in the four systems indicates that hydroxyproline contributes to a more stable molecular structure.
 Atomic contacts are defined as pairs of atoms positioned closer to each other than a set cutoff distance.41 The cutoff of x.x was chosen in this study to indicate a possible interaction between points within the system without trying to characterize any specific interaction type.
-These contacts show where the tropocollagen strands maintain contact with each other, as opposed to interacting with the solvent, and is indicative of the overall cohesiveness of the system.
-Figure 3 shows that the hydroxyproline-rich tropocollagen systems have a higher number of contacts.
-This implies strong interactions and a stable binding.
-The data confirms that hydroxyproline enhances structural stability more effectively than proline.15 Fewer contacts in the proline indicate weaker interactions compared to hydroxyproline.42 The additional triple helix in the heptamer leads to more interactions and binding with surrounding molecules, resulting in higher stability.
+These contacts show where the tropocollagen strands maintained more contacts with each other, which suggests that the strands have a greater number of interactions that support tighter packing.
+This is despite the fact that the Hyp-containing tropocollagen strands contain an extra OH functional group.
+The extra space provided required for the OH group induces tighter packing between the strands even without the formation of covalent cross-links.
+The tighter packing afforded by Hyp could be the reason why hydroxyproline enhances the structural stability of collagen more effectively than proline does.15 42 This phenomenon is observed both in the heptamer and hexamer.
+Moreover, the tighter packing is also reflected in the solvent-accessible surface area results, where in spite of the extra OH group, the hydrxyproline-containing tropocollagen strands have a smaller accessible surface area the the proline-rich ones do, which is also indicative of a more tightly-packed structure.
+The additional triple helix in the heptamer leads to more interactions and binding with surrounding molecules, resulting in higher stability.
 Therefore, collagen stability is influenced by residue-residue contacts, impacting its overall mechanical properties.
 This emphasizes the need to maintain these contacts to prevent the structural dissociation into individual tropocollagen strands.43